linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 * key encrypted by security dongle
 * key on removable media

-For example, the [Pureboot](https://docs.puri.sm/PureBoot.html) model (based on heads) uses a security dongle to encrypt the LUKS decryption key and stores it on /boot which is not encrypted.
-This key is decrypted on boot by the security dongle protected by a user PIN.
-The security dongle is also used to sign the important files in /boot which are verified at each boot by heads.
+For example, the [Pureboot](https://docs.puri.sm/PureBoot.html) model (based on heads) uses a public key to encrypt a LUKS decryption key and store it on /boot which is not encrypted.
+This key is decrypted on boot using the user PIN and the security dongle.
+The public key is also used to sign the important files in /boot which are verified at each boot by heads.

 Your other partitions may be encrypted or not based on your preferences and this is outside of the scope of heads.

 ### Using TPM for decryption of drives

 Heads can seal a Disk Unlock Key using the TPM.
 This will ensure that upon booting only a disk unlock passphrase and the proper PCR state can access the data on the root partition.
-This approach does not use a Security Dongle for disk decryption and may be used to lock the encrypted data to the hardware.
+This approach uses a Security Dongle for disk decryption and may be used to lock the encrypted data to the hardware.

 If this feature is enabled, heads will ask for a Disk Unlock Passphrase when saving the default boot partition configuration.
 This is not the same as the passphrase/key used by LUKS.
 The Disk Unlock passphrase will be used to generate a Disk Unlock Key to be placed in the second LUKS keyslot for the root partition.
 The disk unlock key is sealed in the TPM along with measurements taken at that time.